rgehrsitz/PulsarSuite/Pulsar/docs/End-to-End-Guide.md

 ## Creating Custom YAML Rules

-First, create a YAML file containing your rule definitions.
+First, create a YAML file containing your rule definitions in the `rules/` directory.
 Rules should follow this structure:

 ```yaml
 rules: